THE ARCHAEOLOGY OF

 Description:

 On the east wall of the garden was a cult painting.
 It sat above a masonry podium/raised planting bed that ran around the whole room.
-The painting was divided into two sections horiztonally.
+The painting was divided into two sections horizontally.
 The right panel featured Sarnus holding a reed and a patera from which water flowed into a stream.
-On each side of his head were birds in flight with garlands with taeniae present above and haning down the sides.
-The left panel, which was larger, featured a single large serpent coiling amidst aquatic plants towards a cylindrical altar which was painted in imitation marble.
+On each side of his head were birds in flight with garlands with taeniae present above and hanging down the sides.
+The left panel, which was larger, featured a single large serpent coiling amidst aquatic plants towards a cylindrical altar that was painted in imitation marble.
 An offering of a pine cone was seen on top of the altar.
 Garlands were also seen on this left panel.
+The painting does not survive today.

 References: